Is Body Mass Index (BMI) Important for Gyno Surgery?

 Knowledge is power.
 The benefit of a BMI analysis for gynecomastia treatment is that it lets you know where you are on the scale so you can use this information to your advantage.
-The benefits of keeping your weight in the ideal range include better health, looking and feeling better, and when it comes to gynecomastia surgery, a healthy BMI is key to obtaining better results with less risk.
+The benefits of keeping your weight in the ideal range include better health and looking more attractive.
+When it comes to gynecomastia surgery, a healthy BMI is key to obtaining better results with less risk.

-There are simply no downsides to being in your ideal BMI – it is a goal we all must have our entire lives!
+There are simply no downsides to being in your ideal BMI for men — it is a goal we all work toward our entire lives!
 I typically won’t offer my gynecomastia treatment services to those patients who are well outside their BMI because of increased risk and compromised results.
-Plastic surgery to treat gynecomastia is elective and it is not a life saving treatment for a disease or condition.
-It can wait until the ideal circumstances exist.
+Plastic surgery to treat gynecomastia is elective and it is not a life-saving treatment for a disease or condition.
+It can wait until better circumstances exist.
 It is the responsible thing to do.

-My popular Online Consultation form requires that patients submit information for me to make an appropriate analysis and recommendation.
-The most common reasons why I hesitate to offer gynecomastia surgery is because patients are well outside their BMI or they have underlying health issues that increase the treatment risk profile and compromise my results significantly.
-There is such a thing as the “best time” time for gynecomastia surgery, but we can give you the best opportunity for success.
+My popular Online Consultation form requires patients to submit information so I can make an appropriate analysis and recommendation.
+The most common reasons why I hesitate to offer gynecomastia surgery is because patients are well outside their BMI or they have underlying health issues that increase the treatment risk profile and compromise their results significantly.
+There is such a thing as the “best time” for gynecomastia surgery, but we can give you the best opportunity for success.

-It is important for patients to avoid being skeptical or making excuses about their BMI.
+Patients need to avoid being skeptical or making excuses about their BMI.
 As I said, it is not a perfect calculation, but it is very useful.
-The first step in managing a weight problem is to admit you have one and that is why BMI is critical.
-It is often the first time overweight patients realized how far they are outside of their healthy/ideal weight.
+The first step in managing a weight problem is to admit you have one, and that’s why BMI is critical.
+It is often the first time overweight patients realized how far they are outside of their healthy weight.